Otabek0111/noteTaker/README.md

 To use this note-taking application, you don't need to install anything on your local machine.
 Simply visit the provided URL in your web browser, and you can start using the application immediately.

+If live deployment link not provided/working follow these steps:

+1. Clone the Repository
+2. Open Server.js in intergrated terminal
+3. Install node package manager by entering 'npm install'
+4. Then enter nodemon server.js
+5. You will receive a message with a localhost port with the working note taker.
+6. Open the provided localhost port and use the note taker in your local device!

 ---

 ## Usage